 The Founding.
-On April 4, 1972, one woman and three men were the only ones who showed up for a weekly Wednesday night rap group at L.A.’s Metropolitan Community Church.
+On April 4, 1972, four Jews were among those who showed up for a weekly rap group at L.A.’s Metropolitan Community Church.
 In less than four years MCC, the first church with an outreach to gays and lesbians, had grown to 15,000 members in 40 U.S. cities.
 In Los Angeles the “mother church,” led by Rev. Troy Perry and located near USC, had 725 members.
-As it turned out, the four who came to MCC that April night were all Jewish.
 The presence of Jews at the church was understandable.
 In 1972 the existence of lesbian and gay Jews was virtually unheard of.
 It was a time when same-sex activity was illegal, homosexuality was still classified as a mental illness, and to be openly gay or lesbian usually meant loss of employment and rejection by family and Jewish community.
 The Stonewall Riots in New York’s Greenwich Village, often considered the watershed event in the modern gay liberation movement, had occurred less than three years earlier.

-During their conversation, the woman, Selma Kay, z’l, asked: “Why don’t we form a temple with an outreach to the gay Jews?”
-The others—Jerry Gordon, z’l, Jerry Small and Bob Zalkin—agreed, and they set out to translate their unprecedented vision into reality.
+Among those present that evening were Jerry Small, Jerry Gordon, z’l, Selma Kay, z’l, Bob Zalkin, and future BCC president Tom Johnson.
+When Small expressed unhappiness with a church policy, he was asked why he didn’t simply object, and he said he wasn’t a church member.
+“We could not vote unless we accepted Christ—and that wasn’t going to happen.
+Then someone said maybe we should form a temple.”
+They then set out to translate their unprecedented vision into reality.
 They dared to dream of creating a safe place where they could affirm and integrate their identities as lesbians, gay men and Jews.
 They turned to Rev. Perry, who agreed they should have their own congregation, encouraging them and offering the use of the church’s facilities free of charge.
 (The favor would be returned many years later when MCC’s home was damaged in the 1994 Northridge Earthquake.)
 He also gave them the names of 12 other Jews he knew at MCC.
 As he recalled 25 years later, “Obviously, I’m not Jewish, and I didn’t know much about Judaism or starting a synagogue, but I told them, ‘No matter what you do, make sure you make it really Jewish.’”

 About a dozen women and men responded to the call to an ad hoc committee meeting to discuss what was to become the world’s first synagogue founded by and for lesbians and gay men.
 Among the decisions made at that May meeting: that “Metropolitan Community Temple” would be the name of the group; that “there be a Reform Service for Friday Night Services”; and that announcements of the service would be made by Rev. Perry at MCC services and placed in The Advocate, then a local monthly newspaper in the Los Angeles area.
 The ad hoc committee also heard a report of Jerry Small’s meeting with Rabbi Arnold Kaiman of the Union of American Hebrew Congregations (now Union for Reform Judaism).
 Though the Reform movement was the only branch of Judaism expected to be willing to assist such a group, Small went to the meeting with Rabbi Kaiman expecting to have to put up a fight.
 Instead, Rabbi Kaiman’s only question was, “How can we help you?”